 Brown Bag Co-op

-The Brown Bag Co-op (BBC) was created for students living off-campus or in village housing who have limited time to devote to a traditional co-op.
-BBC works sort of like a co-op grocery store, where members “buy” food using a monthly allowance and take it home to prepare and eat it.
-The remaining amount of the allowance is recorded for each member after their “purchase.”
+The newest co-op, The Brown Bag Co-op (referred to as BBC) was opened in 2003.
+BBC was created for about 130 students living off-campus or in village housing who have limited time to devote to a traditional co-op.
+Originally called 5-Kid, BBC works sort of like a co-op grocery store, so members cook the food in their own kitchens, rather than communally.
+Members are allotted a bi-weekly food allowance, and, don't worry, it's plenty of food.

 Do you live off-campus or in village housing?
 Do you have the motivation and time to cook all of your meals for yourself?
 Are you okay with being a co-op with loose community and few (if any) group meals?
 If so, then perhaps BBC would be good for you.
 Talk to your friends in BBC about what they think!